YichengFeng/MyDualUtil/README.md

-# Dual number for uncertainty propagaion
+# Dual number for uncertainty propagation

 Dual number is a way to calculate the precise number of (first-order) derivative of common math formula.